"Why is your test longer than mine?" Benisek whispered to him hurriedly. "Did I lose a page or something?"

 The next two weeks were busy, but routine.
 He directed most of his efforts towards mastering spell formulas, largely because Nora was very willing to indulge him – the harder he tried in their lessons, the more enthusiastic she became about teaching him.
 She even suggested they meet on Sundays for additional instruction, apparently not having any private obligations to distract her.
 He had learned much, but Nora set a grueling pace, and he was glad the restart was fast approaching.
 He doubted he could last much more than a month of Nora's teaching.

 Interestingly, he seemed to be attracting attention from the teachers and students alike in this particular restart.
 Maybe it was him impressing Ilsa as much as he did, maybe it was the way he quietly went with the insane workload Nora gave him, or maybe Xvim said something nice about him to the other teachers.
 Well, probably not that last part, since he had made little progress in mastering Xvim's current 'exercise'.
 In any case, he was getting a lot of attention for his efforts, which was rather curious.
 Most of the time, no matter how hard he tried in class, everyone was pretty flat about it.
-He thought about trying to turn to leverage all that attention into something useful, but he was too exhausted by his studies to plot properly.
+He thought about trying to leverage all that attention into something useful, but he was too exhausted by his studies to plot properly.
 Some other restart perhaps.

 The attention had the unfortunate side-effect of wrecking any chance he had of befriending Kael.
 Associating with Zorian would surely bring great scrutiny on the morlock, something the boy was understandably concerned about, so Zorian wasn't surprised the other boy never sought him out.
 Frankly, he wasn't sure he could befriend the boy even in normal circumstances – the morlock had a daughter waiting for him at home, and thus probably wouldn't want to spend his time after class socializing with friends.